On odd colorings of sparse graphs

-Actually, a large class of graphs having induced $5$-cycles is odd $4$-colorable, so we investigate a class of graphs with bounded maximum average degree with $\mathcal{H}_{t}$ as exceptions, and obtain the following result.
-Let $\mathcal{H}$ be the class of graphs each of which is in $\mathcal{H}_{t}$ with $t \geq 1$.
+However, it is essential to note that a substantial class of graphs containing induced $5$-cycles can still be odd $4$-colorable.
+Therefore, we investigate a class of graphs with bounded maximum average degree, excluding $\mathcal{H}_{t}$ as exceptions, and obtain the following result.
+Let $\mathcal{H}$ be the class of graphs, each of which is in $\mathcal{H}_{t}$ with $t \geq 1$.

 \begin{theorem} Let $G$ be a graph with $\mad(G) \leq \frac{22}{9}$.
 Then $\chi_{o}(G) \geq 5$ if and only if $G \in \mathcal{H}$. \end{theorem}